Click on map to view current activities.

 Ms. Goodpasture attended the Corcoran School of Art in Washington, DC.
 References to previous completed projects have appeared in numerous books about art and craft.
 This includes articles appearing in such publications as Historic Preservation and the NY Times.

-Right, future Azusa-Citrus station bench designs
+Below right, future Azusa-Citrus station bench designs

 Freight Track Relocation